-Program Details Child Support Services Brief Description Provides services for the establishment of paternity, and the establishment, modification and enforcement of child support orders (financial and medical) to help families become or remain self-sufficient.
-Legal Authorization Title IV-D of the Social Security Act (42 U.S.C. §§ 608-669b and 45 CFR Volume 2, Chapter III, §§300-399); Chapters 26.23.and 74.20A RCW; Chapter 388-14A WAC.
+Program Details Child Support Services Brief Description Provides services for the establishment of paternity and/or the establishment, modification and enforcement of child support orders (financial and medical) to help families become or remain self-sufficient.
+Legal Authorization Title IV-D of the Social Security Act (42 U.S.C. §§ 608-669b and 45 CFR Volume 2, Chapter III, §§300-399); Chapters 26.23 and 74.20A RCW; Chapter 388-14A WAC.
 Funding Source Funded by federal matching funds, state funds, and additional annual federal performance incentive award funding.
 The basic federal matching rate is 66%.
-Source of IV-D funds for SFY 2015: State Funds: \$40 million (29%) Federal Matching Funds: \$99.6 million (71%) Population Served Current Assistance (Individuals who are currently receiving Title IV-A TANF or Title IV-E Foster Care services) Former Assistance (Individuals who do not now, but in the past received TANF(or AFDC) or Title IV-E Foster Care services Never Assistance (Individuals who have never received TANF -or AFDC - or Title IV-E Foster Care services and have made application for Title IV-D services.
-Includes non-IV-A Medicaid only, state-only foster care and child care only) Eligibility Automatic as a condition of receiving a TANF grant; continuation of services; interstate referral; or upon application for non-assistance services.
-Services Establishment or modification of child support orders Enforcing or modifying court orders for child support or spousal maintenance Full enforcement of collection services Responsible parent locate services Support order modification or adjustment Medical enforcement, including collection of co-pays, deductibles, and unreimbursed, uninsured medical costs Paternity establishment Payment processing services only (receiving and distributing payments)
+Source of IV-D funds for SFY 2015: State Funds: \$42.5 million (29%).
+Federal Matching Funds: \$103.7 million (71%).
+Population Served Current Assistance: Individuals who are currently receiving benefits under Title IV-A (TANF) or Title IV-E (Foster Care).
+Former Assistance: Individuals who, in the past, received benefits under Title IV-A (TANF or AFDC) or under Title IV-E (Foster Care).
+Never Assistance: Individuals who have never received benefits under Title IV-A (TANF or AFDC) or under Title IV-E (Foster Care) and have made application for Title IV-D services.
+This population may also include individuals who either currently receive or formerly received state-funded services such as state-only medical, foster care or child care.
+Eligibility Automatic as a condition of receiving a TANF grant; continuation of services after a TANF grant ends; intergovernmental referral; or upon application for non-assistance services.
+Services Establishment or modification of administrative child support orders.
+Enforcement or modification/adjustment of court orders for child support.
+Enforcement of court orders for spousal maintenance or post-secondary education support.
+Responsible parent locate services.
+Review of support orders for modification or adjustment.
+Enforcement of medical support obligations, including reimbursement of uninsured medical costs.
+Free genetic testing to assist parents interested in establishment of paternity by means of an Acknowledgment of Paternity.
+"Payment Services Only" services, under which DCS receives, records, distributes, and disburses payments.

 Program Details Child Support Services

-9. Electronic funds transfer/electronic data interchange for employers

-10. Electronic funds transfer and other payment options for noncustodial parents

-11. Electronic funds transfer and other disbursement options for custodial parents

-12. Tribal support services

-13. Employer information and assistance

-14. Cooperation with the IV-D agencies of other governments, including other states, other countries and Indian tribes

-15. Other services allowed by the state plan and applicable state and federal law

-1. TANF/WorkFirst

-2. Courts

-3. Prosecuting Attorneys

-4. Community Services Offices (CSOs)

-5. Office of Administrative Hearings

-6. DSHS Children's Administration

-7. Washington State Support Registry

-8. Health Care Authority-Medicaid Cost Recovery

-9. Department of Early Learning

-10. DSHS Office of Indian Policy

-11. Department of Health

-Linkages 12.
-Department of Corrections

-Lilikages 13.
-Employment Security Department

-14. Department of Labor and Industries

-15. Department of Revenue

-16. Department of Licensing

-17. Department of Veterans Affairs

-18. Internal Revenue Service

-19. U.S. Department of Health & Human Services

-20. U.S. Department of Justice

-21. U.S. Citizenship and Immigrations Services

-22. U.S. Department of Defense

-23. Hospitals

-24. Community-based Organizations
+Electronic funds transfer/electronic data interchange for

+employers.

+10. Electronic funds transfer and other payment options for

+noncustodial parents.

+11. Electronic funds transfer and other disbursement options for

+custodial parents.

+12. Tribal support services.

+13. Employer information and assistance.

+14. Cooperation with the IV-D agencies of other governments, including

+other states, other countries and Indian tribes.

+15. Referral for welfare to work services in conjunction with other parts

+of DSHS, the employment security department (ESD) and private

+contractors.

+16. Referral to the prosecuting attorney for establishment of paternity

+or parentage.

+17. Referral to the prosecuting attorney for contempt proceedings.

+18. Other services allowed by the state plan and applicable state and

+federal law.

+1. TANF/WorkFirst.

+2. Courts.

+3. Prosecuting Attorneys.4.
+Community Services Offices (CSOs).

+5. Office of Administrative Hearings.

+6. DSHS Children's Administration.

+7. DSHS Division of Finance and Financial Recovery.

+8. Washington State Support Registry.

+9. Department of Early Learning.

+10. DSHS Office of Indian Policy.

+11. Department of Health.

+Balanca 12.
+Department of Corrections.

+Linkages 13.
+Employment Security Department.

+14. Department of Labor and Industries.

+15. Department of Revenue.

+16. Department of Licensing.

+17. Department of Veterans Affairs.

+18. Internal Revenue Service.

+19. U.S. Department of Health & Human Services.

+20. U.S. Department of Justice.

+21. U.S. Citizenship and Immigrations Services.

+22. U.S. Department of Defense.

+23. Hospitals.

+24. Community-based Organizations.